simplesingularity/growing-palms/README.md

 ## Light
 As soon as your seeds emerge from their casing they are looking to grow downwards into soil and root themselves, and this mass may or may not react to sunlight and start turning green and producing leaves.
 So I recommend that you bury your seed at a proper depth to avoid the seed from putting out leaves too quickly or you will have a spindly or small plant.
 Then as the first leaf starts to emerge it will need adequete sunlight.

+## Types and temperature
+Some palms require heat to germinate, others require *ambient room temperature (e.g. 70-72 degrees).
+Here are some examples of palms that need different requirements:
+[*] Pindo palm (Butia Odorata), bottom or top heat, moist, straight perlite medium to prevent rot (2 weeks this way) [*] Chinese windmill palm (Trachycarpus Fortunei), ambient room temp* or colder, moist medium such as coco coir [*] Trunking Sabal palm (Sabal Palmetto), ambient room temp* or hotter, moist medium such as coco coir mixed with perlite to prevent molding
+[*] Sylvester date palm (Phoenix Sylvestris), moist medium such as coco coir mixed with perlite to prevent molding

 # Growing in a container (Chapter 2)
 ## Pot
 Ensure that your pot is not more than 10% bigger than the root mass of your seedling/plant or it may sit in water and rot.
 Ensure that there is proper drainage holes in your pot.
 If there is not sufficient drainage, drill holes around the bottom of the pot, around the sides, not just under as water can easily get trapped depending on where your pot sits.